geoschem/GCHP/docs/source/getting-started/quick-start.rst

 1. Clone GCHP
 -------------

-Download the source code:
+Download the source code. :literal:`--recurse-submodules` will automatically initialize and update all the submodules:

 .. code-block:: console

-   gcuser:~$ git clone https://github.com/geoschem/GCHP.git ~/GCHP gcuser:~$ cd ~/GCHP
+   gcuser:~$ git clone --recurse-submodules https://github.com/geoschem/GCHP.git ~/GCHP gcuser:~$ cd ~/GCHP

 Upon download you will have the most recently released version.
 You can check what this is by printing the last commit in the git log and scanning the output for tag.